-At 3:20 p.m., a 3-year-old girl was brought to the emergency department (ED) with complaints of fever, lethargy, sore throat, severe leg pain bilaterally with decreased sensation, absent reflexes, weakness, and inability to walk.
+At 3:20 p.m., a 3-year-old girl was brought to the emergency department (ED) with fever, lethargy, sore throat, severe leg pain bilaterally with decreased sensation, absent reflexes, weakness, and inability to walk.
 Similar symptoms existed in her arms, but were not as pronounced.
 She was noted to have a non-raised rash on her palms and erythema of her pharynx with a white exudate and possible blisters on her tonsils.

 Physical examination revealed temperature of 102.7 degrees; heart rate at 152 bpm; respirations at 28; O2 saturation 97 percent; and intact cranial nerves without meningeal signs or facial palsy.
 Labwork revealed a white blood count of 17.8 with a left shift and bandemia with normal hemoglobin, hematocrit, and platelet count.
 Electrolytes and renal function study results were reported as normal.
 Her mother noted the patient’s urine was amber and slightly cloudy.